awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 Default output format [None]:
 ```

-The Region where the cluster will be launched must have at least one Amazon EC2 key pair\.
+The Region where the cluster is launched must have at least one Amazon EC2 key pair\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ```
 $ pcluster configure